-Our main tester, Maggie Brandenburg, is a rug connoisseur.
+Our main tester, Maggie Nichols, is a rug connoisseur.
 Growing up in a household of allergy sufferers vehemently opposed to carpeting, she quickly learned the high value of a quality area rug.
 Even now, decades later, Maggie still loves laying on the floor to watch a movie — on the right rug, of course!
 As a long-time pet owner (birds, snakes, rabbits, dogs, lizards, you name it!) and admitted clutz, she has spent hundreds of hours cleaning, scrubbing, vacuuming, beating, and shaking rugs to remove fur/wine/sauce/chocolate/mud and even a full burrito.
 She, along with her even messier partner and their happy-to-shed labrador mix dog, put these rugs to the test of surviving in their home.

 Analysis and Test Results